Author:

 Supply chain management (SCM) in e-commerce involves the management of the flow of resources and information among stakeholders along the supply chain.

-It recognizes that the cumulative efforts of different entities, such as vendors, manufacturers and couriers, are pivotal to building a reliable supply chain, and that a missing link might break the entire chain and adversely affect how or when the goods reach their end-users.
+It recognises that the cumulative efforts of different entities, such as vendors, manufacturers and couriers, are pivotal to building a reliable supply chain, and that a missing link might break the entire chain and adversely affect how or when the goods reach their end-users.

-e-Commerce supply chain management is therefore concerned with running a supply chain in the most efficient and effective way possible.
+E-Commerce supply chain management is therefore concerned with running a supply chain in the most efficient and effective way possible.
 There are numerous techniques and strategies to help you achieve better efficiency, productivity and profitability in managing your supply chain.

 How does the e-commerce supply chain work?